opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

       The previous routine ``CVSpilsSetPreconditioner`` is now a wrapper  for this routine, and may still be used for backward-compatibility.
 However, this will be deprecated in future releases, so we recommend  that users transition to the new routine name soon.

-.. c:function:: int CVodeSetEpsLin(void* cvode_mem, realtype eplifac)
+.. c:function:: int CVodeSetEpsLin(void* cvode_mem, sunrealtype eplifac)

    The function ``CVodeSetEpsLin`` specifies the factor by  which the Krylov linear solver's convergence test constant is  reduced from the nonlinear solver test constant.